adribarillas97-prog/Splunk-Alert-triage-lab/README.md

 ---

+### 8. What is the name of the workstation from which the Threat Actor logged into this host?
+We enter this quary : index=win-alert host=WIN-H015 EventCode=4624  DEV-QA-SERVER
+Answer: DEV-QA-SERVER

 ## Key Takeaways
 - Practiced full incident triage workflow in Splunk
 - Correlated Linux and Windows logs to trace attacker activity